 At first, she’d hoped that maybe he would still come to her when night fell.
 It had been a silly thing to think, she knew, but still she had hoped that the routine would be firm enough to keep going.

 But, of course, he hadn’t come.
 What reason was there now?
 The priests had likely been hoping for a child from Siri, but that apparently wasn’t a priority now.
-She wasn’t sure if she believed her theories about them having a Returned child to be the next God King--everything seemed uncertain, now.

-Regardless, Susebron did not come to her.
-She had no doubt that the choice to stay away was not his, and so she could only assume that he was being held as well.
+She wasn’t sure if she believed her theories about them having a Returned child to be the next God King--but either way, Susebron did not come to her.
+She had no doubt that the choice to stay away was not his, and so she could only assume that he was being held captive as well.

 The door cracked, and she sat up on the bed, hope sparking.
 But, of course, it was only the guard checking on her again.
 One of the crass, soldier-like men who had been watching over her in recent hours.